ThepokKung/robotsim_ws/README.md

-install robotic toolbox in you com
+install robotic toolbox in you com architecture 2